h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_29_explanation.md

 - Optimal threshold line (green dashed)
 - Decision regions (shaded areas)
 - Error rates for each stump

+**Note**: Individual detailed visualizations for each decision stump are also available in the [Step 2 section](#step-2-creating-decision-stump-weak-learners) above, showing clearer views of each stump's decision boundary and student classifications.

 ## Key Insights